adrienpoly/todomvc_rails_on_stimulus/README.md

 A live demo is available at: https://todomvc-rails-on-stimulus.herokuapp.com/

-As a comparison you can also test the Turbolink 3 only live version: https://todomvc-turbolinks.herokuapp.com/
+As a comparison you can also test the Turbolink 3 only: https://todomvc-turbolinks.herokuapp.com/

 ## Todo